-Those colleges, departments, schools, centers, programs and other institutional extensions of Saint Louis University that maintain or plan to develop a social media presence to create a profile, blog, or status updates, photos and video should review these guidelines.
-Marcom also must be notified prior to establishing a new social media account representing a SLU school, department, division or other official source.
+SLU's Division of Marketing and Communications also must be notified prior to establishing a new social media account representing a SLU school, department, division or other official source.
 Contact Anne Marie Apollo-Noel, director of digital content and social media, with questions.

 The University encourages employees and students who use social media to do so responsibly, in compliance with the law and institutional policy.

 While the following policy and guidelines have been developed to provide practical advice for employees and students who use social media, they are in no way intended to be exhaustive.
-The guidelines are intended to assist you in understanding how University policies apply on-line so you can participate with confidence.
+The guidelines are intended to assist you in understanding how University policies apply online so you can participate with confidence.
 The guidelines include general recommendations and best practices for employees and students using social media, and outline basic policy principles which apply to social media sites.

 When these guidelines do not address specific areas of conduct, use your best judgment.
-When in doubt, consult your supervisor, department head or appropriate Vice President.
+When in doubt, consult your supervisor, department head or appropriate vice president.